omarkhan03/omarkhan03/README.md

 <br>💻 &nbsp; Fullstack Web and App Development

 After I graduate, I would like to conduct academic research in VR, haptics, or HCI.
-If you're interested in learning more about me, visit https://okhan.me/.
-And please don't hesitate to shoot me an email if you want to collaborate!
+If you're interested in learning more about me, visit https://okhan.me/, and please don't hesitate to shoot me an email if you want to collaborate!

 ## 🌐 Find me on:
 [![email](https://img.shields.io/badge/oakhan.03@gmail.com-D14836?logo=gmail&logoColor=white)](mailto:oakhan.03@gmail.com)